-Onless otherwise stated, position refers to recruit holdings co., i Board Position Name Responsibilities at the Company and significant concurrent positions as of March 31, 2023 Representative Director and Chairperson Masumi Minegishi Chairperson; Vice Chairman of KEIZAI DOYUKAI (Japan Association of Corporate Executives); Outside Director of Konica Minolta, Inc.; Independent Outside Director of ANA HOLDINGS INC. Representative Director and President Hisayuki Idekoba CEO; Corporate Planning Division and HR Technology Business; Director of Indeed, Inc.; CEO and Director of RGF OHR USA, INC.; Director of Recruit Co., Ltd.; Chairman and Director of RGF Staffing B.V.
-Director Ayano Senaha COO; Human Resources and General Affairs Division; Finance Division; Risk Management Division; Corporate Planning and Sustainability Transformation in the Corporate Planning Division; Director of Indeed, Inc.; Director of Indeed, Inc.; Director of RGF OHR USA, INC.; Director of RGF Staffing B.V.; Member of the Board of Directors of Georg Fischer Ltd. Director Rony Kahan Chairman of the Board and Director of Indeed, Inc.; Chairman of the Board and Director of RGF OHR USA, INC. Independent Director Naoki Izumiya Honorary Advisor of Asahi Group Holdings, Ltd.; Independent Director of Obayashi Corporation Independent Director Hiroki Totoki Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Group Corporation Independent Director Keiko Honda Adjunct Professor and Adjunct Senior Research Scholar at Columbia University School of International and Public Affairs; Independent Director of AGC Inc.; Outside Director of Mitsubishi UFJ Financial Group, Inc.
+Board Position Name Responsibilities at the Company and significant concurrent positions as of March 31, 2024 Representative Director and Chairperson Masumi Minegishi Chairperson; Vice Chairman of KEIZAI DOYUKAI (Japan Association of Corporate Executives); Outside Director of Konica Minolta, Inc.; Independent Outside Director of ANA HOLDINGS INC. Representative Director and President Hisayuki Idekoba CEO; Corporate Planning Division and HR Technology Business; Director of Indeed, Inc.; CEO and Director of RGF OHR USA, INC.; Director of Recruit Co., Ltd.; Chairman and Director of RGF Staffing B.V.
+Director Ayano Senaha COO; Human Resources and General Affairs Division; Finance Division; Risk Management Division; Group Governance and Sustainability Transformation in the Corporate Planning Division; Director of Indeed, Inc.; Director of RGF OHR USA, INC.; Director of RGF Staffing B.V.; Member of the Board of Directors of Georg Fischer Ltd. Director Rony Kahan Chairman of the Board and Director of Indeed, Inc.; Chairman of the Board and Director of RGF OHR USA, INC. Independent Director Naoki Izumiya Honorary Advisor of Asahi Group Holdings, Ltd.; Independent Director of Obayashi Corporation Independent Director Hiroki Totoki Director, President, COO and CFO, Representative Corporate Executive Officer of Sony Group Corporation Independent Director Keiko Honda Adjunct Professor and Adjunct Senior Research Scholar at Columbia University School of International and Public Affairs; Independent Director of AGC Inc.; Outside Director of Mitsubishi UFJ Financial Group, Inc. Independent Director Katrina Lake Executive Chairperson of the Board, Stitch Fix, Inc. Standing Audit and Supervisory Board Member Yukiko Nagashima (Name in the family register: Yukiko Watanabe) Outside Director of Japan Tobacco Inc.; Outside Audit & Supervisory Board Member of Sumitomo Corporation Standing Audit and Supervisory Board Member Takashi Nishimura Independent Audit and Supervisory Board Member Yoichiro Ogawa Chief of Yoichiro Ogawa CPA Office; Outside Director of Honda Motor Co., Ltd. Independent Audit and Supervisory Board Member Katsuya Natori Managing Partner of ITN Partners; Supervisory Director of Global One Real Estate Investment Corp.; Outside Audit & Supervisory Board Member of circlace

-Standing Audit and Supervisory Board Member Yukiko Nagashima (Name in the family register: Yukiko Watanabe) Outside Director of Japan Tobacco Inc.; Outside Audit & Supervisory Board Member of Sumitomo Corporation Standing Audit and Supervisory Board Member Takashi Nishimura Independent Audit and Supervisory Board Member Yoichiro Ogawa Chief of Yoichiro Ogawa CPA Office; Outside Director of Honda Motor Co., Ltd. Independent Audit and Supervisory Board Member Katsuya Natori Managing Partner of ITN Partners; Supervisory Director of Global One Real Estate Investment Corp.; Outside Audit & Supervisory Board Member of circlace Inc.; Outside Director of TOKYO ROPE MFG.
-CO., LTD.; Outside Audit & Supervisory Board Member of Hino Motors, Ltd.
+Inc.; Outside Director of TOKYO ROPE MFG.
+CO., LTD.; Outside Director of TOYO CONSTRUCTION CO., LTD.

-- Audit and Supervisory Board member Yoichiro Ogawa has extensive knowledge of finance and accounting based on his experience as CEO of Deloitte Tohmatsu Group, as well as Representative of the Asia-Pacific Region at Deloitte Touche Tohmatsu Limited. - The Company has entered into an agreement with each of the Directors, excluding Executive Directors, and with Audit and Supervisory Board members, to limit their liability under Article 423, Paragraph 1 of the Companies Act of Japan.
+- Audit and Supervisory Board member Yoichiro Ogawa has extensive knowledge of finance and accounting based on his experience as CEO of Deloitte Tohmatsu Group, as well as Representative of the Asia-Pacific Region at Deloitte Touche Tohmatsu Limited. - The Company has entered into an agreement with each of the non-Executive Directors, and with Audit and Supervisory Board members, to limit their liability under Article 423, Paragraph 1 of the Companies Act of Japan.
 The maximum amount of liability for damages covered in the agreement is the minimum amount required under applicable laws and regulations.
-The limitation of liability, however, applies only when the relevant personnel has performed his or her duties in good faith and is not deemed negligent. - Since the Company is promoting global business development, it has entered into a directors and officers liability insurance contract principally to hire and retain outstanding executives globally who have the knowledge, experience and professional relationships on a high level to execute their duties without obsolescence.
+The limitation of liability, however, applies only when the respective personnel has performed their duties in good faith and are not deemed grossly negligent. - Since the Company is promoting global business development, it has entered into a directors and officers liability insurance contract principally to hire and retain outstanding executives globally, who have the knowledge, experience and professional relationships on a high level , and to enable them to execute their duties without fear of failure.

-Directors, Audit and Supervisory Board members, and Senior Vice Presidents (including their inheritors) and employees of the Company including its subsidiaries (excluding those whose total assets are more than 25% of the consolidated assets of the Company, or whose securities are publicly traded on any exchanges in the US), among others, are named as the insured of the contract.
+Directors, Audit and Supervisory Board members, and Senior Vice Presidents (including their inheritors) and employees of the Company including its subsidiaries (excluding those whose total assets are more than 25% of the consolidated assets of the Company, or whose securities are publicly traded on any exchanges in the U.S.), among others, are named as the insured of the contract.